Reviews

 From a dog owner’s perspective, I really liked being able to keep the Sundays box in the cupboard rather than the mess left in the fridge by half-used, open dog food packets.

 I can also see the appeal of Sundays’ price – it’s much more affordable than our fresh dog food brand.
+We had to pay $139 a month to feed Sundays to Copper and Skye.
+Sundays claims to be 36% cheaper than a fresh dog food subscription and in my experience, that claim is roughly speaking true!

 Open Farm (Photo: lifewithkleekai)

-For the purposes of this comparison article, I’ll be taking a look at Open Farm’s dry dog food (but they offer fresh frozen meals, wet food, freeze dried raw and a lot more on their website).
+Open Farm is a versatile dog food company who are trying to raise the bar with regards to pet food.
+For this comparison article, I’ll be taking a look at Open Farm’s dry dog food (but they offer fresh frozen meals, wet food, freeze-dried raw and a lot more on their website).

-Open Farm offer a lot of variety – even within their dry dog food range.
+Open Farm offers a lot of variety – even within their dry dog food range.
 You can avail of grain, grain-free, raw mix and ancient grains if you want to try something a little different.

 Open Farm (Photo: lifewithkleekai)